jadecobra/python_tdd_exercises/TDD_CALCULATOR.md

     ====================== 2 passed in 0.01s ==============
     ```
-- **REFACTOR**: Make it Better by randomizing the inputs to make sure the function behaves the way we expect for any given numbers.
-Update `test_calculator.py` to use the [random](https://docs.python.org/3/library/random.html?highlight=random#module-random) library
+- **REFACTOR**: make it better
+    we can randomize the inputs to test that the function behaves the way we expect for any given numbers.
+Update `test_calculator.py` to use python's [random](https://docs.python.org/3/library/random.html?highlight=random#module-random) library
     ```python
     import calculator
     import random